I. About The Paradise Progressive

 He also served as the founding editor of numerous other media platforms including BorderNewsNetwork.com, Military Information Technology, Military Training Technology, Missiles & Munitions magazines for Kerrigan Media International and his own Journal of Information Policy.
 As part of his coverage of homeland security emergency management, he authored the book Masters of Disaster: The Political and Leadership Lessons of America’s Greatest Disasters.

-Since moving to Naples, Fla., in June 2013, he has written for the magazines Gulfshore Business, Gulfshore Life and Turquoise and won a silver Charlie award from the Florida Magazine Association for excellence in in-depth reporting.
+Since moving to Naples, Fla., in June 2013, he has written for the magazines Mother Jones, Gulfshore Business, Gulfshore Life and Turquoise.
+In 2014 he won a silver Charlie award from the Florida Magazine Association for excellence in in-depth reporting.

 In 2018 Silverberg served as the communications director of the David Holden for Congress campaign in the 19th Congressional District.